transmitly/transmitly/README.md

 ```

 ### Setup a Pipeline
 Now it's time to configure a `pipeline`. `Pipelines` will give us a lot of flexibility down the road.
-For now you can think of a pipeline as a way to configure which channels and channel providers are involved when you dispatch domain event.
+For now you can think of a pipeline as a way to configure which channels and channel providers are involved when you dispatch your domain intent.
 In other words, you typically start an application by sending a welcome email to a newly registered user.
 As your application grows, you may want to send an SMS or an Email depending on which address the user gave you at sign up.
 With Transmitly, it's managed in a single location and your domain/business logic is agnostic of which communications are sent and how.

 ```csharp